acmsigsoft/EmpiricalStandards/FAQ.md

 Trying to get professionals to read individual primary studies is probably unrealistic and might even be harmful.
 To the extent professionals read research, they should read systematic reviews and similar papers that synthesize bodies of work into practical recommendations.
 Therefore, the SLR standard includes the essential criterion: “presents conclusions or recommendations for practitioners/non-specialists.”

 ### General conferences like ICSE don't only accept empirical studies.
-If we only have detailed standards for empirical studies, would it make it more difficult to publishing empirical research than non-empirical research.
+If we only have detailed standards for empirical studies, would it make it more difficult to publish empirical research than non-empirical research.

 We don’t think it’s possible to make it any more difficult to publish non-empirical research at ICSE.
 Years ago, the dominant method of evaluating a new software tool was to simply assert that it worked ‘because I said so.’
 Software Engineering overreacted, and now publishing a non-empirical study at ICSE is practically impossible.
 It seems highly unlikely that the empirical standards, as currently written, could make top software engineering venues swing entirely the other way and become biased against empirical research.
-In contrast, we need to create space to publish high-quality, non-empirical scholarship like conceptual explorations of methodological and philosophical issues.
+In contrast, we need to create space to publish high-quality, non-empirical scholarship such as conceptual explorations of methodological and philosophical issues.
 Perhaps ICSE should have a separate track for non-empirical, foundational and conceptual scholarship.

 ### Will the standards make it more difficult to publish a study using a methodology for which a standard exists than a study with a method that doesn’t have a standard?